wangaj4/Showcase/README.md

 # Showcase
-Different files from the game I am currently working on.
+Some of the different files from the game I am currently working on.
 Includes multiple playable characters and a plethora of different enemies using inheritance